About HTTP, TCP and Web Speed

 Conclusions

-Refreshing the good old TCP protocol and lower TCP-IP stack layers, we had the opportunity to realize the big impact of the medium propagation speed on the download of small documents.
 The conclusion of the article is different from what I was expecting: I was assuming that in order to transfer an HTML page as fast as possible, 1 MSS was the size to go.
-Instead, the outcome is way different: with a modern connection, starting from 10Mbps, transferring 10 MSS is not a problem at all, getting a response in less than 100ms, a time the human eye notices as instantaneous.
+Instead, the outcome is quite different: with a modern connection, starting from 10 Mbps, transferring 10 MSS is not a problem at all, getting a response in less than 100 ms, a delay the human eye perceives as instantaneous.